btwn-sw/api-docs-showcase/Eventbrite_API/docs/guides/authentication.md

 ## Generate a Private Token

 **Prerequisites:** An Eventbrite account.
-[Create one here](https://www.eventbrite.com/signin/) if you don't have one.
+[Create an account here](https://www.eventbrite.com/signin/) if you don't have one.

 1. Log in to [Eventbrite](https://www.eventbrite.com/signin/).
 2. Click your profile, then go to **Account Settings**.